Hanging Out in Paris

 Oddly enough, the Pub St. Michel, at 19, Quai St. Michel (metro Saint Michel), turns out to be a pretty good place.
 You'd think it'd be some kind of weird tourist trap, but it's not.
 It's huge (it has several floors) and on the ground floor they do serious—and I mean serious—karaoke.
 It's mostly popular French and some American songs, and some of these people can really belt it out.
 I was shocked to go there once with my friend Maroussia, whom I had known for going on fifteen years, and discovered that she could have a career as a chanteuse.
 In fact, she brought the house down with her rendition of "Mademoiselle Chante le blues."
 If you don't like karaoke, just go upstairs.
 This place is open until 5:00 am.

-If you're in the Saint Paul neighborhood (sort of an entrance to the marais), head on over to Le Bûcheron at 14 rue Rivoli, or Les Chimères at 133 rue Saint-Antoine.
+If you're in the Saint Paul neighborhood (sort of like an entrance to the marais), head on over to Le Bûcheron at 14 rue Rivoli, or Les Chimères at 133 rue Saint-Antoine.
 Both these places are right smack in the Saint Paul district, just outside the marais, so there's plenty to recommend them, at least as far as the neighborhood goes, and both are open until 2:00 am.
 Les Chimères has a weird history.
-It used to be a, umm, what? club/bar type thing; now it's a decent café and Tom recommends it highly.
+It used to be a, umm, what? club/bar type thing; now it's a decent bar/café with excellent people-watching and Tom recommends it highly.
 Le Bucheron is friendly, if a little odd (but in a good way).
 If you go here make sure to play with the weird menu thing that slides out of the tables just inside the door (you'll see what I mean).
 A short walk away is the Pure Malt at 4 rue Caron (01 42 76 03 77).
 A nice little Scottish bar with a terrific menu of beers and whiskeys, this place is typically hopping on the weekends, and much calmer—and nicer—during the week.
-Just off the beautiful Place du Marché Sainte Catherine, which you should check out for extremely Pure Maltpleasant outdoor dinners during the warm months, the Pure Malt boasts a warm interior and interesting people.
+Just off the beautiful Place du Marché Sainte Catherine, which you should check out for extremely pleasant outdoor dinners during the warm months, the Pure Malt boasts a warm interior and interesting people.
 The bartender can be somewhat crabby.
-[But, since I first wrote this, he wrote to me and said he didn't know he was being crabby, and I have to say, he seemed like a nice bloke—so go here.
-I've been back many a time, and I've always enjoyed myself.
-Thing is, this is a place you might not otherwise find out about, but it's truly worth knowing about—much more than many of the places that show up on Google maps.]
+[But, since I first wrote this, he wrote to me and said he didn't know he was being crabby, and I have to say, he seemed like a nice bloke—so go here.]

 Two areas that are really hopping, particularly on weekends, are the marais and Bastille.